ibiann/Software-Testing-2021-USTH/PhamChiTrung/chap8/Exercise-8.1.1.md

+# Exercise 8.1.1

-# List all the clauses for the predicate below:
+* List all the clauses for the predicate below:
 **((f <= g) ∧ (X > 0)) ∨ (M ∧ (e < d + c))**

 ```